Track: Advanced Testing · ChipEx2026 · Tel Aviv · 12 May 2026

 A bounded chip is a tested chip.

-Testability is a discipline, not a metric.
-Test engineers don’t want better-marketed silicon; they want finite state spaces, observable signals, and decidable equivalence.
+Test engineers want finite state spaces, observable signals, and decidable equivalence.
 ATPG should converge in minutes, not weeks.
-Formal EC should run RTL ↔ ISA-spec, not just RTL ↔ gate.
-Post-silicon trace should decode without guessing.
-These outcomes are properties of architecture, not afterthoughts of DFT — and they cost ten times more when retrofitted.
+These outcomes are properties of architecture — not afterthoughts of DFT.

-Finite is the new fast.
-Detronyx makes three design choices upfront: a bounded 8-bit opcode space, hardware-typed data, and an address-independent constant address space.
-None of the three is theoretically novel.
-What is novel is that all three are held simultaneously, and none is allowed to silently grow under implementation pressure.
-That commitment is the entire product story.
+Detronyx makes three architectural commitments: a bounded 8-bit opcode space, hardware-typed data, and an address-independent constant domain.
+None is allowed to silently grow under implementation pressure.

 The deeper truth: if your chip's behaviour cloud is 2³², you are already negotiating with the verification gap.
 Detronyx negotiates first.